DrHongos/figuritas-contracts/README.md

 TODO:
 - continue w/TTD
-    - create/Use interfaces in the contracts
+    - Album:
+        - migrate creation to cloning
+        - should be created in collection? of factory?

     - All the tests i havent done yet..

     - fees & withdraw                   <<<